DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 Although I do also offer standard IPv4 and IPv6 addresses, they change fairly frequently due to ASUS routers bizarrely insisting on getting a new IPv4 address each time most of its settings are changed in any way; the newest ones are usually available at https://www.ntppool.org/a/DandelionSprout.

-The encrypted addresses may also go down during (pretty rare) Raspberry Pi restarts, or if ASUS' lookup servers for Asuscomm are acting funky.
+The encrypted addresses may also go down during (pretty rare) Raspberry Pi restarts, or if ASUS' lookup servers for Asuscomm are acting wonky.

 ### What is being blocked